Animal Crossing: New Horizons Direct Set for October 15

 More Articles

-Kinda goes to show huge Nintendo is right now when they can dedicate an entire direct on a single game just for updates and there will be hundreds of thousands of people that'll tune in on the livestream.
+Kinda goes to show just how huge Nintendo is right now when they can dedicate an entire direct on a single game just for updates and there will be hundreds of thousands of people that'll tune in on the livestream.
 I was watching the Sora reveal yesterday live on YouTube, and at one point there was over 600,000 people viewing it lol for just a character reveal on a nearly 3 year old game!

 I still remember vividly just 5 years ago how everyone was claiming Nintendo should dip on the console business and go full third-party in the likes of Sega.
 How the turntables......